List of Hollyoaks characters introduced in 2018: Harley Frater

-She had a polyamorous relationship with Peri and Tom until Peri leaves the relationship.
-She left Hollyoaks in 2019 to start a new life.
-She didn't mention where, she just said that she wants to save the Orangutangs.

 Ron

-Ron, played by Peter Ash, was a homeless man who homeless Harley Frater (Mollie Lambert) occasionally has sex with, so that she has a bed for the night.
+Ron, played by Peter Ash, is a homeless man who homeless Harley Frater (Mollie Lambert) occasionally has sex with so that she has a bed for the night.
 Following the death of Harley's friend, Dean (Alfie Kingsnorth), Harley contacts Ron; Harley's friend, Peri Lomax (Ruby O'Donnell), dislikes the situation and offers Harley the opportunity to come home with her instead.
 Ron tracks down Harley, but she rejects his offer to come back with him.

 However, after Leela Lomax (Kirsty-Leigh Porter) accidentally ruins Harley's coat, she leaves the Lomax household and returns to Ron.
 When Harley later flees from him, Ron follows her back and confronts her and Peri; Breda McQueen (Moya Brady) interrupts them, allowing Peri and Harley to run away.
 Ron threatens Breda and demands money from her in exchange for staying away from Harley; Breda gives Ron the money, but when it becomes clear that he will not hold up his end of the deal, Breda sends her son, Sylver McQueen (David Tag), to threaten Ron and return Breda's money.

+Reflecting on his stint on the soap, Ash told Inside Soap in 2019, "That was great fun, I had a really nice little part – even though I was playing a horrible person!
+My character was taking advantage of homeless girl Harley Frater and supplying her drugs, so he wasn't very nice.
+But the Hollyoaks team was really lovely.
+I worked a lot alongside Mollie Lambert, who played Harley, and she was absolutely cracking."